 There are a number of publicly-available web sites you may want to explore to find out information about grants and scholarships.

-IEFA.org The International Education Financial Aid website lists grants, scholarships, loan programs and other financial aid information for students who wish to study in a foreign country.
+The IEFA website lists grants, scholarships, loan programs and other financial aid information for students who wish to study in a foreign country.
 You have to create an account to get the contact information for the funding you are interested in.

-GRAPES Database (UCLA Graduate & Postdoctoral Extramural Support) Maintained by the UCLA Graduate Outreach, Diversity and Fellowships Office, contains information on over 500 private and publicly funded awards, fellowships, and internships.
-Advanced search options allow users to refind their search by field, academic level, awared type, amount, and other criteria.
+Maintained by the UCLA Graduate Outreach, Diversity and Fellowships Office, contains information on over 500 private and publicly funded awards, fellowships, and internships.
+Advanced search options allow users to refine their search by field, academic level, awarded type, amount, and other criteria.
 Designed for UCLA students, the site is open for public use.